Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 Troy Stats and Trends

-- The Trojans have turned the ball over four times this season, two fewer than the Warhawks have forced (6).
+- This year, the Trojans have four turnovers, two fewer than the Warhawks have takeaways (6).

 - Find the latest spread and moneyline odds for Troy at SISportsbook.